 St Mary's is a Primary School for children aged 3-11.
-The school has 2 forms of entry but has 3 forms in Year 6.
+The school has 2 forms of entry.
 Our school is set on two sites; Nursery, Reception, Year 1 and Year 2 are based at Church Lane and Years 3 to 6 are at Rectory Gardens.
-There are approximately 440 children in the school.
+There are approximately 380 children in the school.